department-of-veterans-affairs/vets-website/va-gov/pages/disability/add-remove-dependent.md

 **If you get divorced**, you’ll want to notify us right away.
 You don't need to send or upload supporting documents to eBenefits in this case.

 This will help to make sure we don’t continue paying you additional disability compensation for your former spouse and, if applicable, stepchildren after the divorce.
-If we continue paying you benefits that you’re not eligible for, we may withhold money from future payments until you’ve paid them back. <br>
+If we continue paying you benefits that you’re not eligible for, we may withhold money from future payments until you’ve paid us back. <br>
 [Go to eBenefits](https://www.ebenefits.va.gov/ebenefits/homepage).

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-specific-child-school">How will VA know it needs to  continue paying me additional disability compensation for my child when they turn 18 but remain in school?
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-specific-child-school">How will VA know it needs to  continue paying me additional disability compensation for my child when they turn 18 and remain in school?
 Do I have to file another claim?</button>
 <div id="questions-specific-child-school" class="usa-accordion-content">

 You’ll need to update your child’s school information in eBenefits.

-Sign in to your eBenefits account.
+Sign in to your account.

 Click “Add or Remove Dependents” (you'll find it under the “Apply” section on the homepage).